Radicchio: History

 Pliny the Elder wrote in Naturalis Historia that radicchio was useful as a blood purifier and an aid for insomniacs.
 Radicchio contains intybin, a sedative/analgesic, as well as a type of flavonoid, called anthocyanin.

-Modern cultivation of the plant began in the fifteenth century in the Veneto, Friuli Venezia Giulia and Trentino regions of Italy, but the deep-red radicchio of today was engineered in 1860 by Belgian agronomist Francesco Van den Borre, who used a technique called imbianchimento (whitening), preforcing, or blanching to create the dark red, white-veined leaves.
+Modern cultivation of the plant began in the fifteenth century in the Veneto, Friuli-Venezia Giulia and Trentino regions of Italy, but the deep-red radicchio of today was engineered in 1860 by Belgian agronomist Francesco Van den Borre, who used a technique called imbianchimento (whitening), preforcing, or blanching to create the dark red, white-veined leaves.
 The plants are taken from the soil and placed in water in darkened sheds, where lack of light and ensuing inhibition of chlorophyll production cause the plants to lose their green pigmentation.

 Varieties

 The varieties of radicchio are named after the Italian regions where they originate: the most widely available variety in the United States is radicchio di Chioggia, the most popular and widely used variety.
-It is a round head of the plant, which means it offers the consumer the most uninterrupted surface of the deep red coloring.
+It is a round head of the plant, which means it offers the consumer the most uninterrupted surface of the deep red colouring.
 It was created through genetic selection by local farmers in the early 1900s for this reason.
-The IGP area for Chioggia includes just ten towns from the boroughs of Venice (where you find Chioggia itself), Padua, and Rovigo.
+The IGP area for Chioggia includes just ten towns from the boroughs of Venice (where one finds Chioggia itself), Padua, and Rovigo.

 Radicchio rosso di Treviso precoce is a longer head than Chioggia, and the white veins are more pronounced.
 It has a distinctive bitter taste, and the heads are blanched as per the endive procedure to achieve the coloring and flavoring (heads are tied and left without light for two to three weeks post-harvest).
 The IGP area includes 24 towns in the boroughs of Treviso, Venice, and Padua.

-Other varieties include 'Tardivo', Treviso tardivo is considered the king of radicchio in Italy.
+Other varieties include 'Tardivo'; Treviso tardivo is considered the king of radicchio in Italy.
 It involves weeks of painstaking manual labor using a traditional forced growing and blanching method to produce the white ribs with red tops.
 After harvest, the heads are left in tanks of running resurgence water for two weeks.
 They are then cut, washed, and packaged.
 There are strict regulations on the length and appearance of the root left on the head.
 Radicchio tardivo is crunchy and bitter and is usually eaten cooked.

 The di Castelfranco both resemble flowers, and Castelfranco is very different in appearance to the other radicchio types with creamy, light green leaves and deep red speckles.
-It has a sweeter flavor than the other varieties and is thought to have first been cultivated in the 800s, originating from crossing original radicchio plants with escarole.
-The IGP area covers 25 towns in the boroughs of Treviare, only available in the winter months, as well as 'Gorizia' (also known as "Rosa di Gorizia"), 'Trieste' (Cicoria zuccherina or Biondissim).
+It has a sweeter flavour than the other varieties and is thought to have first been cultivated in the 800s, originating from crossing original radicchio plants with escarole.
+The IGP area covers 25 towns in the boroughs of Treviare, available only in the winter months, as well as 'Gorizia' (also known as "Rosa di Gorizia"), 'Trieste' (Cicoria zuccherina or Biondissim).
 Radicchio farmers of the Veneto have sought to have Protected Geographical Status applied to the names of some radicchio varieties, including 'Tardivo.'